Syed-Hamza-Zahir/eng114_devops/README.md

 What that means is businesses can reduce software failures while also providing faster security updates and software patches.
 ![DevOps-Cycle-0.1-1024x392.png](./images/DevOps-Cycle.png)

+# what a devops engineer does in a day?
+Essentially a devops engineer works between the development and operations teams.
+They manage the operations of software development by implementing engineering tools such as Git, Ansible, Jenkins.

+They also supervise code changes and have the skills to help to design, develop, test and release software if required.

 # Vagrant
 We are using Vagrant to create a Linux (ubunto) environment by using VirtualBox to handle the creation of the Virtual Machine (VM).